apache/www-site/content/legal/resolved.md

 This policy provides licensing guidance to Apache Software Foundation projects.
 It identifies the acceptable licenses for inclusion of third-party Open Source components in Apache Software Foundation products.

-If they have a licensing question, projects are asked to submit questions to the Legal Affairs Committee [JIRA space](https://issues.apache.org/jira/browse/LEGAL).
+Projects can submit licensing questions to the Legal Affairs Committee [JIRA space](https://issues.apache.org/jira/browse/LEGAL).